-THE U.S. HOUSING FINANCE SYSTEM: THE REALTOR® PERSPECTIVE
+THE U.S. HOUSING FINANCE SYSTEM: THE REALTORS'® PERSPECTIVE

 There are many systems of housing finance globally, and all have their merits for the countries they serve.
-REALTORS® believe that the U.S. housing finance system, which utilizes securitization to recapitalize mortgage lenders, works best for a nation of our size with our fervor for ownership of real property.
+REALTORS® believe that the U.S. housing finance system, which utilizes securitization to recapitalize mortgage lenders, works best for a nation of our size with our fervor for real property ownership.
 Mortgage products that offer the populace reasonable down payment requirements, as well as provide affordable access to the remaining capital required to close the property sale, are what REALTORS® believe is in the best interest of the American public.
-We do not believe that the underlying system, which until recently has afforded many qualified, middle and lower income American families the ability to purchase a home, should be easily scrapped.
+We do not believe that the underlying system, which until recently has afforded many qualified, middle and lower income American families the ability to purchase a home, should simply be scrapped.

 Our belief in the existing U.S. housing finance system does not mean that REALTORS® do not believe that reforms cannot, or should not, be undertaken.
-Over the past 3 years, in testimony before the House Financial Services Committee, and many of its subcommittees, as well as the Senate Banking, Housing, and Urban Affairs Committee, REALTORS® have indicated the need for repairs to the U.S. housing finance structure (see Appendix A).
+Over the past 3 years, in testimony before the House Financial Services Committee, as well as the Senate Banking, Housing, and Urban Affairs Committee, REALTORS® have indicated the need for repairs to the U.S. housing finance structure (see Appendix A).